tekamoment/cs129-1-final-project/README.md

 are inside "/mongo".

 ### Replicate sets:
-Copy and paste the docker-compose.yml found in the Replicaion confi folder on the root project folder
+Copy and paste the docker-compose.yml found in the Replicaion config folder on the root project folder

 On the command prompt, navigate to the project folder.